Home Page

 • United States Territories

-Undergraduates of The University of Montana requiring six or fewer credits to complete the bachelor's degree may be admitted provisionally to the Graduate School, taking the GRE [GMAT] if required by the department at the earliest opportunity and completing the bachelor's degree within one semester.
+Undergraduates of the University of Montana requiring six (6) or fewer credits to complete the bachelor's degree may be admitted provisionally to the Graduate School, completing the bachelor's degree within one semester.
 Undergraduate credits taken in this status will be charged at the graduate rate.
-This policy does not apply to those students in one of the approved programs listed in C5.300.
-In addition, an MOU with Carroll College allows undergraduate students to be admitted to UM’s MPA program when they have attained senior status (or the equivalent of 105 credits) with a GPA of 3.5 and met the other requirements for admission to the MPA program.
+This policy does not apply to those students in one of the approved programs listed in C4.000.

 During the semester as an early admitted graduate student, the student will not be eligible for financial aid.

-If a student is not seeking a graduate degree or has not been accepted to the Graduate School, they may enroll as a Graduate Nondegree student on a space-available basis.
+If a student is not seeking a graduate degree or has not been accepted to the Graduate School, they may enroll as a Graduate Non-degree (GND) student on a space-available basis.

-A9.100 - To apply, see instructions on the Apply section of the Graduate School web site.
+A11.100 - To apply, see instructions on the Admissions section of the Graduate School web site.

-A9.200 - Up to nine semester graduate nondegree credits (or the graduate nondegree credits earned during a single semester, whichever is more) may apply toward a subsequent graduate degree program, with the approval of the students program chair and the Graduate Dean.
+A11.200 - Up to a total of nine (9) semester graduate non-degree credits may apply toward a subsequent graduate degree program, with the approval of the students program director and the Graduate School.

-A9.300 - Acceptance as a Graduate Nondegree student does not imply future admission to a degree program.
+A11.300 - Acceptance as a Graduate Non-degree student does not imply future admission to a degree program.

-A9.500 - A student may not be admitted to both non-degree and degree status within a single semester.
-Students enrolled in a nondegree status at the time of acceptance into a degree program will be admitted to the degree program for the following semester.
+A11.500 - A student may not be admitted to both non-degree and degree status within a single semester.
+Students enrolled in a non-degree status at the time of acceptance into a degree program will be admitted to the degree program for the following semester.

 Visiting Graduate Student status is offered for one year to students admitted to graduate study elsewhere.
-A statement of graduate status from the graduate dean is required.
-Credits earned under visiting status are considered graduate nondegree credits.
-Contact the Graduate School for application materials and procedures.
+A statement of graduate status from the Graduate School is required.
+Credits earned under visiting status are considered graduate non-degree credits.

 Students are under no obligation to respond to offers of financial support prior to April 15.
 In those instances in which a student accepts an offer before April 15, and subsequently desires to withdraw that acceptance, the student may submit in writing a resignation of the appointment at any time through April 15.
 However, an acceptance given or left in force after April 15 commits the student not to accept another offer without first obtaining a written release from the institution to which a commitment has been made.
 Similarly, an offer by an institution after April 15 is conditional on presentation by the student of the written release from any previously accepted offer.